hexbatch/apple-core/core-docs/step-4-actions/actions-api.md

     target-path: see paths (must end in attribute on the element this belongs to, ok if path is invalid, in that case no target and no changes)
     target-remembering: all|set|relationship
     action-type: permission, value change, switch on|off, live add, live remove,  or void
-    input-params: [{path: name of param on the script or remote}]
+    input-params: [{path: name of param on the remote}]
     run-policy: always, per element, per element type, per set, once only per element type, one only per element
-    value: a script, or remote id, or another attribute path
+    value: a remote id, or another attribute path
     priority: optional number